What is Dredging – History, Importance And Effects

 Related Read: Mastering Ship’s Navigation

-As the natural flow helps sediment transport, this method is cost-effective and much more environmentally friendly than the other two.
+As natural flow helps transport sediment, this method is cost-effective and much more environmentally friendly than the other two.

 dredging vessel